IIIF/website/source/event/2025/leeds/index.md

  The tours will take place on Thursday the 5th of June.
 You will need to sign up for a tour during registration for the IIIF conference.

  * [Thursday Tours](tours/)

+### **Samvera Europe Annual Meeting**

+The Samvera Europe community will hold its annual meeting on June 6, 2025 at the University of Leeds in conjunction with the 2025 Annual IIIF Conference.
+More information available [here](https://iiif.io/event/2025/leeds/samvera).

 ### **Sponsors**